top of page

 LONG-TERM BENEFITS

-• Greater success in attracting funding, sponsorship, and tourism.
+• Improved success in securing grants, funding, and sponsorship opportunities

 Register Your Interest

-If you're a volunteer run organisation, community group, association, or charity located in areas around Woodside, Carrajung, Devon North, Yarram, Tarraville, Alberton, and Welshpool.
+If you're a volunteer run organisation, community group, association, or charity located in areas around Woodside, Carrajung, Wron Won, Devon North, Jack River, Yarram, Tarraville, Alberton, Port Albert and Welshpool.

 You can register your group to recieve program information, training topics and schedule as its being finalised.